deepstreamIO/ds-demo-retrospective-board/README.md

   </form>
 ```

-Which when the user submits gets you to login to the board:
+Which on submit triggers a login to the board:

 ```javascript
 $( 'form' ).on( 'submit', function( event ){